wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

         [Details on the `disable_acl` Envoy parameter →](../admin-en/configuration-guides/envoy/fine-tuning.md#basic-settings)

-    **Changes in system requirements for the WAF node installation**
+    **Changes in system requirements for the filtering node installation**

-    Starting with version 3.0, the WAF node supports IP addresses [whitelists, blacklists, and greylists](../user-guides/ip-lists/overview.md).
+    Starting with version 3.0, the filtering node supports IP addresses [whitelists, blacklists, and greylists](../user-guides/ip-lists/overview.md).
 The Wallarm Console allows adding both single IPs and **countries** or **data centers** to any IP list type.

-    The WAF node downloads an actual list of IP addresses registered in whitelisted, blacklisted, or greylisted countries or data centers from GCP storage.
+    The Wallarm node downloads an actual list of IP addresses registered in whitelisted, blacklisted, or greylisted countries or data centers from GCP storage.
 By default, access to this storage can be restricted in your system.
-Allowing access to GCP storage is a new requirement for the virtual machine on which the WAF node is installed.
+Allowing access to GCP storage is a new requirement for the virtual machine on which the filtering node is installed.

     [Range of GCP IP addresses that should be allowed →](https://www.gstatic.com/ipranges/goog.json)